raj23manj/springBoot/jokesapp/README.md

          * map(), flatMap(), filter()

        * Default and Static methods in Interfaces:
-         * Default => can be overriden in classe, acts as instance methods
+         * Default => can be overriden in class, acts as instance methods
          * Static => can not be overriden in classe

          * sort()